shanebarringer/class_challenges/html_&_css/CSS/build_a_form_with_css.md

   font-weight: 300;
 ```

-Which should result in the following:
+Which should result in the following code:

 ```css
 body {